browserengineering/book/book/html.md

 really an element at all.
 It's not supposed to have close tag, but we can't mark it a self-closing tag—it's always the very first thing in the document, so there wouldn't be an open element to append it to.
-It's best to throw it away:
+It's best to throw it away:[^quirks-mode]

+[^quirks-mode]: Real browsers also set some flags that switch between
+    standards-compliant and legacy parsing and layout modes.

 ``` {.python indent=8}
 elif tok.tag.startswith("!"):